Jopepato/DogSpotting/README.md

 ## Usage
 Send the url of a dog image in a json request with the method POST.
 It will return the number an array of the dogs within the image.
+It will have to be requested in the `/predict`route.

 ### Example
 Using the following image: